bondaleksey/learning-curve-first-steps/README.md

-# DataBreakfast_materials
+# learning-curve-first-steps

-files for Practical_ML and Junior_DS events
+files and simple description for practice
+- python programming,
+- EDA for datasets,
+- MLops tools usage,
+- ...